 Videos on Facebook

-The average engagement rate for video on Facebook is 6%.
+The average engagement rate for videos on Facebook is 6%.
 Video has more than double the engagement rate of images and text (3%).
-Over the past number of years, there has been an increasing focus of video on Facebook.
+Over the past number of years, there has been an increasing focus on video on Facebook.
 So much so, the user interface is designed to prioritise videos.

 Captioning on Facebook is really easy if you have a caption file (.srt file).
 This can be obtained through uploading your video to YouTube, editing the auto-generated captions, and then downloading the srt file.